-Thoughts On A Handful Of MREITs And The State Of The Industry (Week 60)
+Thoughts On A Handful Of mREITs And The State Of The Industry (Week 60)

 What Do You Make Of It?

 Each of those readings (granted, they are only on specific dates) from the end of Q4 2015 through today showed the 10 to 7 spread between 18 and 23 basis points.
 That is a fairly steady spread between the two.
-Meanwhile the spread between the 2 year and 1 year rates changed quite substantially.
-Even though the yield curve is getting "steeper", the growth in steepness is much larger at the shorter end of the yield curve.
+Meanwhile, the spread between the two-year and one-year rates changed quite substantially.
+Even though the yield curve is getting "steeper", the growth in steepness is much larger at the shorter-end of the yield curve.

-The relative climb from the 1 year to 2 year rates is a significant concern for the mortgage REITs.
+The relative climb from the one-year to two-year rates is a significant concern for the mortgage REITs.
 It suggests that they either need to be hedging heavily or be exposed to significant changes in their cost of funds from one quarter to the other.
-If we actually see the short-term rates increase as quickly as the yield curve is suggesting it would send the cost of funds higher very quickly.
+If we actually see the short-term rates increase as quickly as the yield curve is suggesting, it would send the cost of funds higher very quickly.
 Yes, most mortgage REITs are covering a significant portion of their borrowing with hedges, but as the short-term hedges fall off they would need to be replaced with new hedges at higher rates.

 Ex-Dividends